Sales collateral best practices

 Increased productivity

 88% of respondents say that an enablement tool allows them to be more productive in their roles.
-When sellers can quickly locate the right content at the right time, they can shift their focus to other high-priority and revenue-generating activities.
-However, productivity significantly decreases at organisations without enablement technology.
+When sellers can quickly locate the right content at the right time using sales collateral tools, they can shift their focus to other high-priority and revenue-generating activities.
+However, productivity significantly decreases at organizations without enablement technology.
 91% of respondents agree that not having access to the content they need makes them feel less productive.